By Dr. Jim Dahle, WCI Founder

 - Cannot be used to donate to a Donor Advised Fund (DAF)

-So what does this look like?
-Well, you fill out a form and ask the IRA provider to send a check directly to the charity and NOT withhold any taxes from the distribution.
+What does this look like?
+You fill out a form and ask the IRA provider to send a check directly to the charity and NOT withhold any taxes from the distribution.
 That's it.
 You did it.

 Benefits of Qualified Charitable Distributions

-So why is it that I think a QCD is the best way for a retiree to donate to charity?
-Well, let's look at the other ways and consider their problems.
+Why do I think a QCD is the best way for a retiree to donate to charity?
+Let's look at the other ways and consider their problems.

 #1 Donate Directly and Deduct on Schedule A

-With the new higher standard deduction, a retired couple, even one who gives $10K a year to charity, probably isn't going to itemize.
-So they get zero tax break for the charitable deduction.
+With the new higher standard deduction [$29,200 for the 2024 tax year], a retired couple, even one who gives $10,000 a year to charity, probably isn't going to itemize.
+So, they get zero tax breaks for the charitable deduction.
 Essentially, they're doing it with after-tax dollars instead of pre-tax dollars.
 With a QCD, you can still take the standard deduction and pay with pre-tax dollars.
-Even if they are going to itemize, only part of their contribution is really pre-tax, since the first $24K in itemized deductions is basically free with the standard deduction.
+Even if they are going to itemize, only part of their contribution is really pre-tax, since the first $29,200 in itemized deductions is basically free with the standard deduction.
 With a QCD, the entire thing is paid with pre-tax dollars.
-Plus, no need to keep receipts and haul them all into the accountant or enter them into Turbotax.
+Plus, there's no need to keep receipts and haul them all into the accountant or enter them into TurboTax.

 #2 Donate Using a Donor Advised Fund (DAF)

-DAFs were the cat's meow of the blogosphere in 2017, especially at the end.
-They have some niche uses, but have significant downsides such as ongoing management fees and the “jerk move” factor, where you get the deduction but the charity doesn't get the money.
+DAFs were the cat's meow of the blogosphere in 2017.
+They have some uses, but they have significant downsides such as ongoing management fees and the “jerk move” factor, where you get the tax deduction but the charity doesn't immediately get the money.
 Most importantly, donations to DAFs have to be taken on Schedule A, just like a direct donation.

 #3 Donate Appreciated Shares

 This is a great way to flush capital gains out of your portfolio.
-Not only do you get the charitable deduction for the entire value of the contribution, but neither you nor the charity has to pay the capital gains taxes on the appreciation between the time you bought the shares and the time you donated them.
+You get the charitable deduction for the entire value of the contribution, and neither you nor the charity have to pay the capital gains taxes on the appreciation between the time you bought the shares and the time you donated them.
 However, this is a tactic for the young, not the old.
 There might be some unique situation for a retiree where it could make sense to take your full RMD and donate appreciated shares to the charity instead, but I'm having trouble thinking of one since the ordinary income tax rates paid on the RMD are higher than the capital gains taxes on the gains of the taxable shares.
-Plus, a retiree is much closer to death, where the heirs get a step-up in basis.
+Plus, a retiree is much closer to death, where their heirs would get a step up in basis.
 In addition, this deduction is taken on Schedule A, unlike a QCD.

-As you can see, other than a few very niche kind of situations, the best method for anyone taking RMDs is a QCD.
+As you can see, other than a few situations, the best method for anyone taking RMDs is a QCD.

 Estate Planning and Qualified Charitable Distributions

-On a related note, if you plan to donate some of your nest egg to charity at your death, be sure that money comes from your traditional IRA or even better your HSA since it can't be stretched.
-Far better to leave the Roth IRA (tax-free and stretchable) or the taxable account (tax-free after step-up in basis) to your heirs.
+On a related note, if you plan to donate some of your nest egg to charity at your death, be sure that money comes from your traditional IRA or, even better, your HSA since it can't be stretched.
+It's far better to leave the Roth IRA (tax-free and stretchable) or the taxable account (tax-free after the step up in basis) to your heirs.
 Meanwhile, neither you nor the charity pays taxes on the donation.

 Interesting.
 Sounds like a win for the taxpayer and the charity, which makes me surprised that Uncle Sam would allow such a substantial deviation from the limitations that otherwise exist in being able to meaningfully deduct a charitable expense with the new tax code.